osalvador/tePLSQL/README.md

     [ PL/SQL declaration; ] ... %>
 ```

 The usual PL/SQL syntax is allowed within the block.
 The delimiters server as shorthand, enabling you to omit the DECLARE keyword.
-All declarations are available to the code later in the template
+All declarations are available to the code later in the template.

 #### Example
 ```plsql